Informatiqal/qlbuilder/README.md

     sessionHeaderName: X-Qlik-Session-jwt # (optional) see below
 ```

 When working with `jwt` port is not required.
-If `JWt` is not the main method for authentication then the Virtual Proxy prefix need to be provided.
+If `JWТ` is not the main method for authentication then the Virtual Proxy prefix need to be provided.
 For more information how to set this please check this
 [Qlik Support article](https://support.qlik.com/articles/000034966)

 For `QSE` with Windows/Form the config will be: